Promist-Moon/tp/docs/DeveloperGuide.md

 When viewing a student's lesson via the view command, the lessons are sorted by time.
 This is not optimal, as we can see Thursday 6am lessons ranked before Monday 8am lesson even if it is Monday.
 Hence, we can sort the student's lesson list first by day, then by time, instead of by time only.

+### 5. Duplicate tags
+Adding/editing tags will only register one tag for the same tag instance (ie edit 1 t/tag t/tag only creates one tag tag).
+However, no error or message in usage indicates that duplicates are not allowed.
+Hence, the message usage can be amended.

+### 6. Custom Payment amount
+Currently payCommand assumes student has paid his due fees all at once.
+In a future enhancement, tutor would be able to decrement unpaidAmount with a custom amount.

+### 7. Attendance list
+Current implementation assumes that student attends all the lessons in the month, not accounting for public holidays and instances where student is absent.
+An attendance list where tutor can mark student's attendance will help solve the problem